EpistasisLab/Aliro/docs/source/index.rst

 ..
-PennAI documentation master file, created by sphinx-quickstart on Fri Sep 21 10:09:03 2018.
+Aliro documentation master file, created by sphinx-quickstart on Fri Sep 21 10:09:03 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PennAI: Accessible Data Science
+Aliro: Accessible Data Science
 ==================================

-**PennAI** is an easy-to-use data science assistant.
+**Aliro** is an easy-to-use data science assistant.
 It allows researchers without machine learning or coding expertise to run supervised machine learning analysis through a clean web interface.
 It provides results visualization and reproducible scripts so that the analysis can be taken anywhere.
 And, it has an *AI* assistant that can choose the analysis to run for you.